krkruk/arduino-robot-tutorial/docs/chapters/3_uart.md

 [Universal Asynchronous Receiver-Transmitter](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter)
  is a way that allows you to connect easily your device with PC and exchange data.

-Asynchronous means that receiver/transmitter do not have to run at the same pace.
+Asynchronous means that receiver/transmitter does not have to run at the same pace.
 Clocks of both devices can run at different frequencies or be out of phase.
 UART uses start and stop bits to determine when the transmission is over.
 This gives a great advantage.
-The protocol can work with no difficult clock synchronization.
+The protocol can work with no difficult clock synchronization techniques and technologies.
 Therefore, UART can be used at longer distances, speaking more of meters (yards) rather than centimeters (inches).

 There are two industry wide standards of UART: [RS-232](https://en.wikipedia.org/wiki/RS-232) and [RS-485](https://en.wikipedia.org/wiki/RS-485).
-We are going to use 2 other cases: TTL (Transistor-to-Transistor Logic) via USB bridge.
-In other words, you'll use Atmega UART, connect it to a 3rd party silicone chip (such as CH340, PL2303, FT232RL and many other).
-You can even use another Atmega to host a USB (for instance Atmega16u4 with hardware USB support [^2])
+We are going to use 2 other cases: TTL (Transistor-to-Transistor Logic) and connection via UART-USB bridge.
+In other words, you'll use Atmega integrated circuit, connect it to a 3rd party silicone chip (such as CH340, PL2303, FT232RL and many other) and plug a USB connector to your PC.
+You can even use another
+Atmega to host a USB (for instance Atmega16u4 with hardware USB support [^2])

-Good news is your Arduino board (either Cytron's or the genuine one) come with UART-USB converter.
+Good news is your Arduino board (either Cytron's or the genuine one) comes with UART-USB converter.
 From coding perspective, you don't need to do anything.

 A traditional UART tutorial presents and explains a data frame - a sequence of bits that form a single portion of a message...
 Let's get it over now (image source: [Wiki - by Cody Hyman](https://pl.wikipedia.org/wiki/Plik:Serial_frame.png)):